-There are several different ways to send a remittance transfer.
-The one that suits you will depend on your personal circumstances.
+There are several different ways for individuals in Australia to send a remittance transfer.
+The one that suits you best will depend on your personal circumstances.
 Here are some of the main options to choose from.

 Money transfer services

-Money transfer services like Western Union offer a convenient way of sending funds to over 200 countries.
+Money transfer services like Western Union offer a convenient way of sending funds from the UK to over 200 countries.
 You’ll usually need a bank account, debit card or credit card to fund your transfer.
 You can often send money online, through an app or in person.